-Sharman (Left) is the Branch Co-ordinator for Cats Protection Crewe and District.
-She has been with the Branch for 18 years, and as our Co-ordinator has a lot of balls to juggle!
-She has the "Catphone", which means that she takes calls from members of the public who have concerns about a cat, or who unfortunately can't keep their cat.
-As we have only a limited number of pens she sometimes has a very long waiting list of cats waiting to come into care.
-She also takes details of people wanting to adopt a cat, and will allocate the leads out to the Home Visitors.
-But that's only the start... she has 5 foster pens of her own, with anything up to 20 cats and kittens in her care at any one time.
-Sharman has also been trained to Microchip our cats and kittens (to keep Vet costs down) so has a regular procession of cats and kittens coming into her home to be chipped.
-Sharman also regularly helps out at our fundraisers, has 7 cats of her own and a big soppy dog.
-Oh, and 5 Grandchildren!
-Nearly forgot Bumble the rabbit.
-Phew...
+Sharman is the Co-ordinator for Cats Protection Crewe and District Branch.
+She has volunteered with the branch for 18 years and as our Co-ordinator has a lot of balls to juggle.
+She has the "cat phone" and takes calls from members of the public who have concerns about a cat or who unfortunately can't keep their cat.
+As we only have a limited number of pens she often has a long waiting list of cats waiting to come into our care.
+She also takes details of people wanting to adopt a cat, and will forward the details to our volunteer Home Visitors.
+She has 5 foster pens of her own, with anything up to 20 cats and kittens in her care at any one time.
+Sharman has been trained to Microchip our cats and kittens (to keep Vet costs down) so has a regular procession of cats and kittens coming through her home to be chipped.
+Sharman regularly helps out at our fundraising events, has 7 cats of her own, a big soppy dog and 5 Grandchildren.
+Nearly forgot Bumble the rabbit